teracow/googliser/README.md

 Number of images to download.
 Default is 25.
 Maximum is 1,000.

 `-p` or `--parallel [INTEGER]`
 How many parallel image downloads?
 Default is 8.
-Maximum is 40. **Larger is not necessarily faster!**
+Maximum is 40. **More is not necessarily quicker!**

 `-q` or `--quiet`
 Suppress standard display output.
 Error messages are still shown.